adap/flower/doc/source/example-pytorch-from-centralized-to-federated.rst

     DEVICE: str = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")

 Implementing a Flower *client* basically means implementing a subclass of either :code:`flwr.client.Client` or :code:`flwr.client.NumPyClient`.
 Our implementation will be based on :code:`flwr.client.NumPyClient` and we'll call it :code:`CifarClient`.
+As a side note the NumPyClient helps avoiding some boilerplate code which is required in many cases.
 :code:`CifarClient` needs to implement the following four methods, two methods for getting/setting model parameters, one method for training, and one method for evaluation:

 #. :code:`set_parameters`